luigi-rosso/flare_leak_investigation/README.md

 Flutter+Flare investigation into high memory usage.

 # App
 The app displays a Flare widget with a looping animation.
 It also has a checkbox to toggle the dimensions of the widget.
 When it is checked, the widget is displayed at a large size (10x).
 When it is unchecked, it is displayed at a small size (0.25x).
+Note that the Flare animation is very light colored so it will be hard to make out on the screen, and is effectively invisible when checked.

 <img src="simple.jpeg" width="300"/>